 - top-down design methods,

 - modularity,

-- verification of each phase of the development lifecycle.
+- verification of each phase of the development lifecycle,

 - verified components and component libraries,

 - clear documentation and traceability,

 - auditable documents,

 - validation,

 - assessment,

 - configuration management and change control and

 - appropriate consideration of organisation and personnel competency issues.

-The System Safety Requirements Specification identifies all safety functions allocated to software and determines their system safety integrity level.
+The System Safety Requirements Specification identifies all (A) safety-related functions (A) allocated to software and determines their system safety integrity level.
 The successive functional steps in the application of this European Standard are shown in Figure 1 and are as follows: